Miele Triflex HX1 vs. Dyson V12 Detect

 5 Reasons to Choose the Dyson V12 Detect

 1. More technology: The V12 Detect offers a more refined technological toolset than the basic Triflex.
-It has a laser slim roller, interactive LCD screen, and torque screw tool, helping consumers be more proficient at cleaning their homes.
+It has a laser slim roller, an interactive LCD screen, and a torque screw tool, helping consumers be more proficient at cleaning their homes.

 2. Longer run time: Despite using the same capacity (2500 mAh) lithium-ion battery, the V12 Detect runs further at over 63 minutes with the soft roller tool.